Space saving extension fitted to striking Hampshire home

 For example, previously the owner had the front door porch doubling up as the utility space, but thanks to the new extension, there is now a proper space for it.

-Most importantly though, there is a space for family gatherings, activities and everyday living,
+Most importantly though, there is a space for family gatherings, activities and everyday living, which was the main purpose of the extension.

 What daylight was added?